 We are an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012.
-We will remain an emerging growth company until the earlier of (1) the last day of the fiscal year (a) following the fifth anniversary of the completion of this offering, (b) in which we have total annual gross revenue of at lea \$1.0 billion, or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceed \$700 million as of the prior June 30th, and (2) the date on which we have issued more than \$1.0 billion in non-convertible debt securities during the prior three-ye period.
-We refer to the Jumpstart Our Business Startups Act of 2012 in this prospectus as the "JOBS Act," and references in this prospectus to "emerging grow company" shall have the meaning ascribed to it in the JOBS Act.
+We will remain an emerging growth company until the earlier of (1) the la day of the fiscal year (a) following the fifth anniversary of the completion of this offering, (b) in which we have total annual gross revenue of at least \$1.0 billion, or (c) in which we a deemed to be a large accelerated filer, which means the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior June 30th, and (2) the da on which we have issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.
+We refer to the Jumpstart Our Business Startups Act of 2012 in th prospectus as the "JOBS Act," and references in this prospectus to "emerging growth company" shall have the meaning ascribed to it in the JOBS Act.

-As an emerging growth company, we may take advantage of specified reduced disclosure and other requirements that are otherwise applicable, in general, to publ companies that are not emerging growth companies.
+As an emerging growth company, we may take advantage of specified reduced disclosure and other requirements that are otherwise applicable, in general, to public companies th are not emerging growth companies.
 These provisions include:

-- reduced disclosure about our executive compensation arrangements; - exemption from the non-binding shareholder advisory votes on executive compensation or golden parachute arrangements; - · exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting; and - reduced disclosure of financial information in this prospectus, such as being permitted to include only two years of audited financial information and tw years of selected financial information in addition to any required unaudited interim financial statements, with correspondingly reduced "Management Discussion and Analysis of Financial Condition and Results of Operations" disclosure.
+- reduced disclosure about our executive compensation arrangements; - exemption from the non-binding shareholder advisory votes on executive compensation or golden parachute arrangements; - exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting; and reduced disclosure of financial information in this prospectus, such as being permitted to include only two years of audited financial information and two years of selected financial information in addition to any required unaudited interim financial statements, with correspondingly reduced "Management's Discussion and Analys of Financial Condition and Results of Operations" disclosure.

 We may choose to take advantage of some, but not all, of the available exemptions.
-We have taken advantage of some reduced reporting burdens in this prospectu Accordingly, the information contained herein may be different than the information you receive from other public companies in which you hold stock.
-The JOBS A permits an emerging growth company to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies.
-We have irrevocably elected not to avail ourselves of this extended transition period and, as a result, we will adopt new or revised accounting standards of the relevant dates on which adoption of such standards is required for non-emerging growth companies.
+We have taken advantage of some reduced reporting burdens in this prospectus.
+Accordingl the information contained herein may be different than the information you receive from other public companies in which you hold stock.
+The JOBS Act permits an emerging grown company to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies.
+We have irrevocably elected not avail ourselves of this extended transition period and, as a result, we will adopt new or revised accounting standards on the relevant dates on which adoption of such standards required for non-emerging growth companies.